cfengine/documentation/guide/introduction/networking.markdown

 In order to connect to the CFEngine server you need:

-* A public-private key pair

-To create a key pair, run [`cf-key`][cf-key].
+* **A public-private key pair**.
+It is automatically generated during package installation or during bootstrap.
+To manually create a key pair, run [`cf-key`][cf-key].

-* An IP (v4 or v6) address.
+* **Network connectivity** with an IPv4 or IPv6 address.

-You must be online with a configured network address.

-* Permission to connect to the server
+* **Permission to connect** to the server.

-The server control body must grant access to your computer and public key by name or IP address, by listing it in one of the lists (see below).
+  The [`server control`][cf-serverd#Control Promises] body must grant access to your computer and public key by name or IP address, by listing it in the appropriate access lists (see below).

-* Mutual trust
+* **Mutual key trust**.
   Your public key must be trusted by the server, and you must trust the server's public key.
-By mutually trusting each others' keys, client and server agree to use that key as a sufficient identifier for the computer.
+The first part is established by having the [`trustkeysfrom`][cf-serverd#trustkeysfrom] setting open on the server for the first connection of the agent.
+It should be closed later to avoid trusting new agents.
+  The second part is established by bootstrapping the agent to the hub, or by executing a `copy_from` files promise using ```trustkey=>"true"```.

-* Permission to access something
+* **Permission to access something**.

-Your host name or IP address must be mentioned in an [`access` promise][access] inside a server bundle, made by the file that you are trying to access.
+  Your host name or IP address must be mentioned in an `access` promise inside a server bundle, made by the file that you are trying to access.

 If all of the above criteria are met, connection will be established and data will be transferred between client and server.
 The client can only send short